-Based upon the foregoing, the applicant has failed to establish by a preponderance of the evidence that he entered the United States before January 1, 1982 and continuously resided in an unlawful status in the United States for the requisite period as required under both 8 C.F.R. § 245a.2(d)(5) and Matter of E- M--, supra.
-The applicant is, therefore, ineligible for temporary resident status under section 245A of the Act on this basis.
+Based upon the foregoing, the AAO finds that the applicant has established by a preponderance of the evidence that he entered the United States before January 1, 1982, and continuously resided in an unlawful status in the United States from such date through the requisite period as required under both 8 C.F.R. § 245a.2(d)(5) and Matter of E- M--, supra.
+The applicant is, therefore, eligible for temporary resident status under section 245A of the Act on this basis.

-ORDER: The appeal is dismissed.
-This decision constitutes a final notice of ineligibility.
+ORDER: The appeal is sustained.